reddxae/unrestrict/README_en.md

 <ins>*Telegram Bot*</ins> (optional):
 Create a bot:
 * Open your Telegram client and contact [@BotFather.](https://t.me/BotFather) Create a new bot with a random name and username.
-In the "congratulatory" message about the successful creation of the bot, find and copy the bot access token.
+In the congratulatory message about the successful creation of the bot, find and copy the bot access token.
-* If you have a custom client/ID display enabled in experimental settings: go to Settings/your profile and copy your account ID; if you have the official client, send any message in a chat and reply to it with the /id command.
+* If you have a third-party client/ID showing enabled in experimental settings: go to Settings/your profile and copy your account ID; if you have the official client, send any message in a chat and reply to it with the /id command.

 Return to the web panel:
 * Telegram Token: paste the bot access token obtained from [@BotFather.](https://t.me/BotFather)
 * Admin Chat ID: enter your account ID.
 * Notification Time: it is recommended to change it to `@weekly` or `@monthly`.
 By default, the bot sends the statistics of your VPN service usage daily.
 * Enable Login Notification.
-*Save changes with the Save button and restart the panel with the Restart Panel button.*
+*Save changes by clicking Save and Restart Panel buttons.*

 5. Go to the **Xray Configs** section: